Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Initial candidate for data-driven weighting parameter tuning

-To determine the largest $\lambda$ that sustains asymptotic normality, we propose an iterative algorithm in Section~\ref{section: data-driven}.
+To determine the largest $\lambda$ that sustains the desired coverage, we proposed an iterative algorithm in Section~\ref{section: data-driven}.
 Here we provide details about determining the initial value $\lambda_0$ in the algorithm.
-It is set by
+We set